Weed in Al Buraymi

 One of the main factors contributing to the presence of cannabis in Al Buraymi is its geographical proximity to the UAE, where cannabis laws are more relaxed in comparison to Oman.
 While the UAE has strict laws against cannabis use, it has become a haven for those seeking alternative lifestyles, including recreational drug use, partly due to its liberal urban centers like Dubai and Abu Dhabi.

 The perception of cannabis has also changed.
-What was once seen strictly as a substance for recreational purposes has been reframed in some circles as a tool for mental relaxation, stress relief, or even therapeutic use.
 This has further encouraged its use, despite the societal and legal consequences in Al Buraymi and Oman.

 The Social Stigma